preston176/dokazi-app/README.md

 ## 🚀 Project Overview

-Dokazi is an enterprise-grade document management system built with modern web technologies.
-It streamlines the creation, editing, and management of complex business documents while maintaining version control and real-time collaboration capabilities.
+Dokazi is a smart document creation platform built specifically for freelancers.
+It empowers independent professionals to craft professional client-facing documents with ease, leveraging AI to improve content quality.
+With one click, freelancers can generate shareable public links to their documents, streamlining client communication and proposal delivery.

-### 🌟 Key Features
+### Key Features

-- **Dynamic Document Creation**: Intuitive interface for creating and managing various document types
+- **AI-Powered Document Creation**: Smart suggestions and improvements for your professional documents
-- **Smart Client Management**: Built-in client information tracking and relationship management
+- **One-Click Sharing**: Instantly generate public links for client-ready documents
-- **Service Scope Definition**: Structured approach to defining and managing service deliverables
+- **Professional Templates**: Pre-built templates for proposals, contracts, and scope documents
-- **Timeline Integration**: Visual project timeline management with milestone tracking
+- **Service Scope Builder**: Interactive tools to define and present your service offerings
-- **Dark Mode Support**: Thoughtfully designed dark mode for enhanced usability
+- **Timeline & Milestone Planning**: Comprehensive breakdown of project timelines and milestones for clear client communication
-- **Responsive Design**: Seamless experience across all device sizes
+- **Dark Mode Support**: Eye-friendly interface for long document editing sessions

 ## 🏗 Technical Architecture

 ### Frontend Stack

-- **Next.js 14**: Leveraging server components and app router for optimal performance
+- **Next.js 15**: Leveraging server components and app router for optimal performance
 - **TypeScript**: 100% type coverage for robust code quality
 - **Tailwind CSS**: Utility-first CSS framework for responsive design
 - **Zustand**: Lightweight state management with hooks